njmittet/learning-react/notes/README.md

 # Notes Overview

-This folder contains the following [Markdown](https://nl.wikipedia.org/wiki/Markdown) files:
+This folder contains the following files:

-1. [The Roadmap](roadmap.md): List of task to do and resources to read.
+1. [The Roadmap](roadmap.md): A curated list of example implementations.
-2. [JavaScript Notes](javascript.md): Notes and code examples.
+2. [JavaScript Notes](javascript.md): JavaScript notes and code examples.
-3. [React + Redux Notes](react-redux.md): Notes and code examples.
+3. [React + Redux Notes](react-redux.md): React and Redux notes and code examples.
-4. [Completed](completed.md): Everything from the Roadmap is moved here when completed.